ijonele/tech-writer-spec-rita/04-endpoints.md

 ### Authentication

-- Pass the as `X-API-Key` in the request header.
+To authenticate your request, pass the as `X-API-Key` in the request header.
 Learn more: [Atuthentication](03-authentication.md).

 ### Query parameters